 Thanks to advancements in NLP and machine learning, however, this is changing.
 Chatbots are now far more diverse and can carry out more functions through their ability to understand natural language.
 The use of decision trees, for example, makes it far easier to discover the exact intent behind user inquiries, broadening its functionality even further.

-Myth 3: A virtual assistant is better at remembering context
+Myth 3: A virtual assistant is better at remembering the context

-Virtual assistants even now still struggle to remember key information during conversations but chatbots are already proving they can store what you tell them.
+Even now, virtual assistants still struggle to remember key information during conversations but chatbots are already proving they can store what you tell them.

 For example, Inbenta’s chatbot Veronica is able to remember your email address if you provide it to her.